Best Budget Electric Bike of 2020

 Our electric bike test was led by Jeremy Benson.
 Benson is the Senior Mountain Bike Review Editor for OutdoorGearLab and has years of experience testing mountain, gravel, and electric bikes.
 He is an obsessive cyclist and racer competing in endurance gravel and mountain bike events in the professional class.
 While he loves to ride using only his own power, he doesn't discriminate and can often be found riding e-MTBs on the trails and electric bikes around town.
 His years of experience testing and riding bikes for fun and training have given him the ability to sense the nuanced and often subtle differences between the products he tests while out on the road or trail.
 Benson is also the author of two guidebooks, Mountain Bike Tahoe, and Backcountry Ski and Snowboard Routes California, published by Mountaineers Books in 2017.

-After researching the best, most popular, and most highly regarded affordable electric bikes on the market, we purchased six for our side by side test.
+After researching the best, most popular, and most highly regarded affordable electric bikes on the market, we purchased seven for our side by side test.
 We ran each model through the same rigorous testing process while focusing on several key performance attributes.
 Our distance range testing was done on the same course with the same rider using the throttle only to see how far each model could travel on a full charge.
 We also tested our other key performance metrics of ride quality, power output, user interface, and ease of assembly.

 Related: How We Tested Best Budget E-Bikes